DURATION

 6hrs · 10km · 780m up · 100m down

 Leaving behind the last settlement you'll see for a couple of days, you'll start to trek along the rocky glacial trail.
-You'll arrive at base camp (4600m) mid-afternoon with plenty of time to settle in, grab a hot drink and marvel at the peak ahead.
-Sunset this high up is something to behold and worth checking out before you gather together in the mess tent for a hearty meal prepared by your crew.
+You'll arrive at base camp (4600m) mid-afternoon with plenty of time to settle in, grab a hot drink and marvel at the peak above.
+Sunset this high up is something to behold, and worth checking out before you gather together in the mess tent for a hearty meal prepared by your crew.

 Day 8